Should I Respond to My Auto Repair Shop Google Reviews?

 Responding with “our goal is 100% customer satisfaction and unfortunately we missed the mark in this instance.
 I’d really appreciate the opportunity to talk to you and discuss how we can make it right,” is a great way to demonstrate your care for your customers in the face of a mistake.

-Responding to false reviews
+How to respond to false reviews

 Occasionally, we’ll see a review pop up for one of our customers that is either mistaken or blatantly false.
 An example would be if somebody writes that they visited your auto repair shop on a Saturday but you are not open on Saturdays.

 In these examples it is totally appropriate to point out that they must be mistaken.
 Writing something like “we are sorry you had a bad experience, but you clearly didn’t go to our shop.
 We haven’t been open on Saturday in 20 years,” is a good way to address it.
 Asking them to remove the review because of the mistake is also totally appropriate.
-Feel free to also encourage them to stop by your shop for a much different experience.
+Feel free to encourage them to stop by your shop for a much different experience.

 Like with almost anything, there are some nuances to how you will want to respond to any review.
 But, if you use the recommendations above as a guide, and remember it will not be just the person who wrote the review that reads your response but many potential customers, you can further utilize reviews as a way to help you gain more customers.